Simple Kubernetes scheduled Overprovisioning

 These allow our CronJob to access and scale the Deployment we just created.

-The following resource managed the up- and downscaling of our overprovisioning workload:
+The following resources manage the up- and downscaling of our overprovisioning workload:

 ---